Swabia: Language

 SIL Ethnologue cites an estimate of 819,000 Swabian speakers as of 2006.
 This corresponds to roughly 10% of the total population of the Swabian region, or roughly 1% of the total population of Germany.

 As an ethno-linguistic group, Swabians are closely related to other speakers of Alemannic German, i.e. Badeners, Alsatians, and German-speaking Swiss.

-Swabian German or German is traditionally spoken in the upper Neckar basin (upstream of Heilbronn), along the upper Danube between Tuttlingen and Donauwörth, and on the left bank of the Lech, in an area centered on the Swabian Alps roughly stretching from Stuttgart to Augsburg.
+Swabian German is traditionally spoken in the upper Neckar basin (upstream of Heilbronn), along the upper Danube between Tuttlingen and Donauwörth, in Upper Swabia, and on the left bank of the Lech, in an area centered on the Swabian Alps roughly stretching from Stuttgart to Augsburg.

 Many Swabian surnames end with the suffixes -le, -(l)er, -el, -ehl, and -lin, typically from the Middle High German diminutive suffix -elîn (Modern Standard German -lein).
 Examples would be: Schäuble, Egeler, Rommel, and Gmelin.
 The popular German surname Schwab as well as Svevo in Italy are derived from this area, both meaning literally "Swabian".